SeadexGmbH/essentials/README.md

 Copyright (c) 2017-, Seadex GmbH

-The Seadex GmbH licenses this project to you under the MIT license.
+Seadex GmbH licenses this project to you under the MIT license.

 ## Description

 essentials is a small C++ library that offers very basic capabilities for applications and libraries:

 * basic macros: improved assert, unused parameters, variables only used in asserts
-* exception class macro: create own exception classes which can construct message with placeholders
+* exception class macro: create own exception classes which can construct messages with placeholders
 * macro for making a class non-copyable (C++11-style)
 * macros for macro overloading
 * macro for creating enhanced enums